WAS - SJU

 • Which aircraft models fly most regularly from Washington, D.C. to San Juan Airport?

-The Boeing 737 MAX 8 is the aircraft model that flies most regularly on the Washington, D.C. to San Juan Airport flight route.
+The Airbus A321neo is the aircraft model that flies most regularly on the Washington, D.C. to San Juan Airport flight route.

 • Which airline alliances offer flights from Washington, D.C. to San Juan Airport?

-Star Alliance is the only airline alliance operating flights between Washington, D.C. and San Juan Airport.
+SkyTeam, oneworld, and Star Alliance are the airline alliances operating flights between Washington, D.C. and San Juan Airport, with SkyTeam being the most commonly used for this route.

 • On which days can I fly direct from Washington, D.C. to San Juan Airport?